Elvis10ten/notes/src/nand.md

 ```
 ---
-Now, we explore <em>multi-bit versions of some of the basic gates</em> above.
+Now, we explore <mark>multi-bit versions of some of the basic gates</mark> above.
 This section describes several 16-bit logic gates that will be needed for constructing our target computer platform.
 HDL programs treat multi-bit values like single-bit values, except that the values can be indexed in order to access individual bits.
 For example, if `in` and `out` represent 16-bit values, then `out [3] = in[5]` sets the 3rd bit of `out` to the value of the 5th bit of `in`.
 The bits are indexed from right to left, the rightmost bit being the 0’th bit and the leftmost bit being the 15’th bit (in a 16-bit setting).

 ---
-The first multi-bit gate we will build is the <em>16-bit Not gate</em>, which applies the Boolean operation `Not` to every one of the input bits.
+The first multi-bit gate we will build is the <mark>16-bit Not gate</mark>, which applies the Boolean operation `Not` to every one of the input bits.

 API: